Wednesday, July 30, 2025

 BARRY

-There’s no extra cost (normal admission applies), simply pick-up your bingo sheet from our Welcome Centre when you arrive and learn all about what lovely little things happen in the gardens during winter.
+There’s no extra cost (normal admission applies), simply pick-up your trail leaflet and pencil from the Welcome Centre when you arrive and learn all about what lovely little things happen in the gardens during winter and spring.

-The LITTLE TRAIL – Y MIS BACH BINGO at Dyffryn House & Gardens runs between 10am and 4pm.
+The LITTLE TRAIL at Dyffryn House & Gardens runs to the 26th February between 10am and 4pm.
 The event is FREE but normal admission charges will apply.
 Who knows, the kids could end up doing your garden when you get home.
 For more details, go here – TRAIL

 CARDIFF